 Long after my daughter was out of school, a friend of hers told her, “I sure wish I had listened to your Mom when she corrected my English grammar when we were in high school.”
 I remember her well.
 I was constantly correcting her grammar.
 Her reply was, “My Dad don’t care, so why should I!”

-Her family did not put any value on education so there was no way she would listen to me.
+Her family did not understand the importance of education so there was no way she would listen to me.
 But now that she is older and has her own children, she understands the value of good grammar.

 That can be said about all education.
 She wished she had listened.
 And these students will be the same.
 They will wish they had listened when the opportunity was in front of them.

 That is the way all children feel about their education when they finally grow up.
 They do not understand the importance of education when they are in school but later regret not being “educated”.

 Read more at GuideForSeniors.com for all things seniors.
 Please email us at firstname.lastname@example.org.